Margo Stilley

-Early life
+Early life and education

 Stilley was born in Conway, South Carolina, and grew up between there and Swansboro, North Carolina.
-She was raised in a strict Baptist household in America's Bible Belt.
+She was raised in a strict Baptist household in North America's Bible Belt.
 The day she turned 16 years of age, she moved out of her family home and lived on her own.
-She put herself through high school working as a telemarketer and a lifeguard until she graduated a year early from Conway High School with Honors in Art and History.
+She put herself through high school working as a telemarketer and a lifeguard until she graduated a year early from Conway High School with honors in art and history.
 She was voted "The Funniest" in the class of 2000.
 Stilley has been a long time supporter of hands-on charitable acts.
 In high school, she volunteered at local nursing homes feeding and reading to the elderly.
 She was offered a full scholarship to Savannah College of Art and Design, which she declined.